cloudacademy/aks-voteapp-demo/README.md

 Query the Nginx Ingress Controller and determine the public ip address that has been assigned to it.

 Notes:
-1. The public IP address will be used to create both the API and Frontend service FQDNs
+1. The public IP address will be used to create both the API and Frontend service FQDNs used later on
 2. The API FQDN will be used to within the API's Ingress resource for host based path routing
+3. The Frontend FQDN will be used to within the Frontend's Ingress resource for host based path routing
-3. The https://nip.io/ dynamic DNS service is being used to provide wildcard DNS
+4. The https://nip.io/ dynamic DNS service is being used to provide wildcard DNS

 ```
 kubectl get svc aks-nginx-ingress-controller -o json